matthias-reis/aithir.de/_content/posts/predictions/07-natural-catastrophes.md

 title: Natural Catastrophes
 description:
   We are already facing superlatives of natural catastrophes on a monthly basis.
-  FIres hunt floods hunt storms hunt draughts.
-But this is just the start.
-How will it look like in ten years?
 date: 2023-09-04
 colorSpace: yellow
 tags: